Saketsuraj/movie-app-vuejs/README.md

-A Vue.js website with pagination to display Top Rated Movies and Upcoming Movies consuming The Movie Database APIs.
+A Vue.js website to display Top Rated Movies and Upcoming Movies consuming The Movie Database APIs.
 Click the link to check the website: https://saketsuraj.github.io/movie-app-vuejs/